Hocks Noise Brakers®

 Hearing Loss

-As loud sounds enter the ear, the ear works harder.
-The intense vibrations from excessive noise cause permanent damage to the sensory hairs within the cochlea.
 As the hairs are damaged or destroyed, a person's ability to hear is lessened, and can eventually cause deafness.

 Noise Pollution

-Once noise pollution has done its damage by causing hearing loss, there is no reversal process.
 All that can be done is to compensate by using a hearing aid or other assistive listening device.

 To understand noise and its effect on health and welfare, one must understand certain fundamentals of sound and our response to it.